wogsland/GiftBox/README.md

     cd src
     git clone https://github.com/<your username>/Bacon.git
+    cd Bacon
+    git remote add github https://github.com/GiveToken/Bacon.git

 Download and install [MySQL workbench](https://www.mysql.com/products/workbench/).
-To create a local instance of the S!zzle database, use MySQL Workbench's Schema Transfer Wizard.
+To create a local instance of the S!zzle database, use MySQL Workbench's Schema Transfer Wizard with the development credentials you were provided.

 You'll also need to